alexkritikos/discord-bot/README.md

 # grimes-stalker

-Discord bot for getting random facts, web scraping for news about music artist Grimes and posting them to a private Discord server.
+Discord bot for getting random facts and news about music artist Grimes and posting them to a private Discord server.

 ### Technologies
 - python3